hsma-tools/vidigi/README.md

   )
 ```

-The list of dictionaries can then be converted to a panadas dataframe using
+The list of dictionaries can then be converted to a pandas dataframe using
 ```{python}
 pd.DataFrame(event_log)
 ```